top of page

 In therapy, what needs to be talked about tends to be talked about.

-It's only in our first session or two that I take the lead.
-I'll want to ask some initial questions to get to know you and your hopes for our work together.
+In our first session, I'll ask some initial questions to get to know you and your hopes for our work together.

 After that, it's your playground.

-I rely on you to begin our sessions because you are the spontaneous spark that lays out the path before us.
+I rely on you to begin our sessions each week because you are the spontaneous spark that lays out the path before us.
 There's no wrong topic.
-You may want to revisit an event from the week, confront an event from the past, give space to a dream, complain about a partner, sigh into your overwhelm, or tune in to the state of mind or body you're in there and then.
+You may want to revisit an event from the week, confront a lingering past experience, share a recent dream, complain about a partner, sigh into your overwhelm, or focus on your current state of mind and body.
 Any, all, or none of the above.

-Therapy content doesn't need to be crafted.
-Slinging agendas is what the hustle-bustle outside world demands, but it's not what we need (or want) for therapy.
+Therapy content doesn't need to be crafted or prepared ahead of time.
+Slinging agendas and completing tasks is what the hustle-bustle outside world demands, but it's not what we need (or want) for therapy.

-I believe therapy can be helpful in arriving to those ups and downs with:
+I believe therapy can help you arrive to those ups and downs with:

 • Curiosity and openness to deeper meaning